 - Sauté until softened but not browned.

-- Add the garlic and fresh thyme in the last 30 seconds.
+- Add the garlic and fresh thyme in the last 30 seconds so they don't burn.

 - Deglaze the pan with white wine to scrape up any browned bits.
 Lemon juice can also be used.

-- Then pour in the chicken broth or turkey stock and bring to a boil.
+- Then, pour in the chicken broth or turkey stock and bring it to a boil.

 - Add the pre-cooked diced or shredded turkey along with the pasta.

-- Simmer for 10 minutes, stirring often, until the orzo is cooked al dente.
+- Simmer while stirring often, and cook for 10 minutes or until the orzo is al dente.

 - Add the salt, pepper, and fresh parsley right before serving.